Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 		-- finished
 	# Fixed
 	1. Fix the bug that attachment is hiding when create a new sopform -- finished
+	2. Fix the bug that manual title can be selected as insert position and lead to corrupted cells -- finished
 ---
 	## 2023.11.16		version 0.6.5 -- SOP-build